emsig/article-fdesign/README.md

   `EMmod` as well (see http://software.seg.org/2015/0001).
 - If you want to run the whole file, including the cell for `EMmod`, the whole script will take likely a day to run.
-- The data-files are provided in the notebooks/data-directory, so you don't have to run `GPR-create-data.ipynb` in order to run `GPR-Figure.ipynb` and `GPR-f-t.ipynb`.
+- The required data-zips are provided in the `notebooks/data`-directory on https://github.com/empymod/article-fdesign, so you can get them there instead of running `GPR-create-data.ipynb` in order to run `GPR-Figure.ipynb` and `GPR-f-t.ipynb`.

 More notebooks (and maintained versions of the above ones) can be found on https://github.com/empymod/article-fdesign.